Juank060790/GibbonCallProjectFE/README.md

 * Changes:
      - extract.py: Added helper functions
      - **TODO**:
-          1) Analyze data.
-Most likely will have to fix the sliding window/hopping length according to our data (see extract.py).
+          1) Determine approach to extracting data, i.e hop length, what data to keep...
           2) Run data extraction and see how many gibbon segments we have.
+* Logs:
+     - 03/25/2021: Helper function to extract path and audio segments (see helper/extract.py)
+     - 03/26/2021: Analzyed data (see EDA.ipynb).
 * NOTE:
      - The **BIG** problem with our dataset is that we're assuming input segments only contain gibbon, bird + insects, individually.
 In reality,